onflow/flow-go/pkg/language/docs/language.md

 token.withdraw(amount: 100)

 // Withdrawing tokens so that the balance is zero does not destroy the resource.
-// the resource has to be destroyed explicitly. token.withdraw(amount: 90)
+// The resource has to be destroyed explicitly. token.withdraw(amount: 90)
 ```